Ohio State University Libraries

-The Ohio State University Libraries are the collective libraries of the Ohio State University and its satellite campuses.
+The Ohio State University Libraries are the collective academic libraries of the Ohio State University and its regional campuses.
 This system welcomes Ohio State faculty, students, visiting scholars and the general public to study and research.
 It includes ten libraries located on the Columbus campus, six libraries on the regional campus of the university and nine special collections.
 The Ohio State University Libraries offer educational resources and services to support readers to research, learn and teach.
-They can help researchers find and borrow physical and digital materials from articles, journals, databases, books, dissertations, theses, newspapers, streaming videos and images, etc. The Ohio State University libraries hold over six million volumes in traditional library formats and more in electronic information resources.
+They can help researchers find and borrow physical and digital materials from articles, journals, databases, books, dissertations, theses, newspapers, streaming videos and images, etc. The Ohio State University Libraries hold over six million volumes in traditional library formats and more in electronic information resources.

 History

 In 1893, the Ohio State University built the Orton Hall Library, the first library at this university.
 It holds over 200,000 geologic and topographic maps.

 The largest library in the system is the Thompson Library.
 It locates at the very centre of the Columbus campus.
 Serving readers for several decades till the late 1990s, this library had some intolerable troubles, especially in storing space and furnishings.
 To a report from the University faculty committee and Brit Kirwan (the new University President at that time) in 1998, the Ohio State University decided to start the renovation of the Thompson Library at the very beginning of the 21st century.
 The renovation cost over $100 million with a two-year feasibility study and a three-year design phase.